-In place of a final exam, students will turn in a substantial revision of one of their workshop submissions.
+In lieu of a final exam, students will turn in a substantial revision of one of their workshop submissions.
 There are many possibilities for revision.
-Some examples of changes that might be included in a substantial revision include developing a metaphor, adding or deleting a character, reworking syntax and tone, changing the point of view, inserting a new scene, and altering the ending of the story.
+Some examples of changes that might be included in a substantial revision include developing a metaphor, adding or deleting a character, reworking syntax and tone, changing the point of view, inserting a new scene, amplifying narrative voice, and altering the ending of the story.
 It is not enough simply to correct the spelling and grammatical errors of the first draft.
-To earn a high grade on the revision, you must alter the story in some significant way.
+To earn a high grade on the revision, you must transform the story in a significant way.
 The revision is due the last day of class.